Crusader tank: Performance

-As time moved on, more and more were being returned to base workshops, leading to a shortage of battle-ready tanks and a massive backlog of repair works to be completed.
-The number of vehicles available on the frontline dwindled, and US-made replacements were brought in.
+More and more Crusaders were returned to base workshops, leading to a shortage of battle-ready tanks and a massive backlog of repair works to be completed.
+The number of operational vehicles dwindled, and US-made replacements were brought in.

 While the 2-pounder gun had good performance when the tank was introduced, ammunition supply was focused on solid armour-piercing (AP) rounds.
-When German tanks moved to face-hardened armour, an effective Armour-piercing, Capped, Ballistic Capped (APCBC) ammunition was not available.
+When German tanks moved to face-hardened armour, effective Armour-piercing, capped, ballistic capped (APCBC) ammunition was not available.
 By the time it was, German tanks had adapted specifically to counter it.
-Delays in producing the next generation of cruiser tanks meant the Crusader was later up-armed with the 6-pounder, which had much better anti-tank performance.
+Delays in producing the next generation of cruiser tanks meant the Crusader was up-armed with the 57mm 6-pounder gun, that had much better anti-tank performance.

 In keeping with a highly mobile cruiser tank, the vehicle had lighter armour than the Axis tanks that it encountered.
 It was among the first to have additional armour fitted to the ammunition storage.
 This greatly improved vehicle survivability with only a slight reduction in the number of rounds that could be carried.
-A significant area of concern, however, was the driver's compartment, the side of which had been left exposed by the removal of the secondary Besa machine gun turret.
-The angle left behind became a shot trap, with some incoming shells being deflected into the tank.
+A significant area of concern was the driver's compartment, the side of which had been left exposed by the removal of the secondary Besa machine gun turret.
+The angle left behind became a shot trap, with some shells being deflected into the tank.

 Despite the many problems, the Crusader was successful in combat against Axis tanks, using its better mobility and greater capability to fire on the move to strike at vehicle weak spots.
-This caused a change in German tactics, whereby Axis tanks would feign retreat, drawing Crusader units onto a pre-positioned anti-tank gun screen.
-With no high explosive (HE) ammunition, the Crusader struggled to engage these emplaced enemies.
+This caused a change in German tactics, whereby Axis tanks would feign retreat, drawing Crusader units onto an anti-tank gun screen.
+With no high explosive (HE) ammunition, the Crusader struggled to engage the anti-tank screens.
 This situation continued until the introduction of US-produced vehicles, such as the Grant and then the Sherman, with dual-purpose 75 mm guns.